markirby/Boilerplate-Chester-WordPress-Theme/README.md

 We need to have the end of the header in a separate file due to the fact Chester needs to call wp_head() which echos out the content.
 There is no way of getting the wp_head data returned as a string, so we have to unfortunately load the two separate files.

-All we are doing in our header_close is closing some tags and dropping in an IE upgrade notice for users of IE6.
+In our header_close we are closing some tags, dropping in an IE upgrade notice for users of IE6 and showing a title.

 	touch mvc/templates/header_close.mustache